dean0x7d/pybinding/docs/install/quick.rst

 The easiest way to install Python and SciPy is with `Anaconda`_, a free scientific Python distribution for Windows, Linux and Mac.
-The following install guide will show you how to install the minimal version of Anaconda, `Miniconda`_, and then install Pybinding.
+The following install guide will show you how to install the minimal version of Anaconda, `Miniconda`_, and then install pybinding.

 .. note::
    If you run into any problems during the install process,